 Certification is required for any instructor teaching online or hybrid courses at UW Tacoma.

 If an instructor is planning to complete an online certification or development program to meet the requirements of Step 2 above, they are encouraged to contact the Office of Digital Learning to ensure that it has sufficient parity with the learning objectives of the Teaching 101 course.

 Using the UW Hybrid/Online Course Development and Evaluation Rubric ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes and that the review is the application of the rubric, not the opinion of the reviewer.

 Once you become a certified, you are free to teach any course that your program supports as hybrid or online

 The Distance Learning Policies are set by each school.
-Certification is required for all three of the UW course mode definitions below.
+Certification is required for the three hybrid and online types described in the UW course mode definitions.
 Instructors that successfully complete the UW Tacoma hybrid and Online Certification process become certified to teach online and hybrid courses without further review.

 What approvals do I need if I want to teach hybrid or online?